TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

 <a id="phase1task2"></a>

-#### Task: Identify the WMA developers responsible for portal setup, deployment and maintenance
+#### Action: Identify the WMA developers responsible for portal setup, deployment and maintenance

 Description pending.